bparment1/Earth_Observation_Remote_Sensing/README.md

 2. STAC intro: searching for earth imagery
 3. Downloading and processing data using STAC, GDAL and rasterio: Sentinel 2 use case
 4. Quality and pixel masking:  Sentinel 2 use case
+5. Visualizing images with rasterio and xarray
-5. Monitoring flooding with Time series Sentinel 2: an intro
+6. Monitoring flooding with Time series Sentinel 2: an intro
-6. Workflow to monitor flooding: an example from download to analysis
+7. Workflow to monitor flooding: an example from download to analysis
-7. Flood mapping with Sentinel 1
+8. Flood mapping with Sentinel 1